WitchPuff/icl/readme.md

-# In-Context Learning Theorem 1 Experiments
+# Empirical Analysis of PAC Learnability in In-Context Learning

 This repository implements empirical experiments for validating **Lemma 1** and **Theorem 1** from
 *“The Learnability of In-Context Learning”* (Wies et al., 2024).